 My 2 x Great Grandfather was James and Ann's 2nd child, James, born c1830 in Westminster.
 James junior followed in his father's footsteps as a Butcher in Westminster.
 He married Sarah Spreadbury on 9th March 1851 at St. Martin-in-the-Field, London.
 3 weeks later at the end of March, the newly-weds are recorded in the 1851 Census at 13 Frederick Street, Westminster.
-It appears they had only 1 child, my Great Grandfather Alfred James.
+At the same address were James' mother Ann and brother William.
+It appears James and Sarah had only 1 child, my Great Grandfather Alfred James.
 By the following Census in 1861, James is living with a new 'wife', Martha, at 2 Causton Street, Westminster (in the shadow of Millbank Penitentiary), where he resided for the next 30 years until his death in 1891.
 What happened to Sarah is not known.
 It appears that James had no children with Martha who was 11 years his senior, and no record of their marriage has been found.
 10 years later at the 1871 Census, James has another wife, Mary (nee Starr), whom he married on 23rd October 1870 at Kennington Parish church, Lambeth, Surrey.
 What happened to Martha is not known.
 James and Mary had 4 children.

 My Great Grandfather was James and Sarah's only child, Alfred James, born on 16th March 1852 in Chelsea.
 Alfred married Hannah Mary Kaley on 27th September 1870 at St. Paul, Charlton, Kent.
 They had 13 children, including my Grandfather, William Alfred.